Top Gun: Influence

 Film producer John Davis said that Top Gun was a recruiting video for the Navy, and that people saw the movie and said, "Wow!
 I want to be a pilot."
 The Navy had recruitment booths in some theaters to attract enthusiastic patrons.
-After the film's release, a popular claim arose that the number of young men who joined the Navy wanting to be naval aviators went up by 500%; however, its accuracy has since been disputed, with modern analyses indicating a more modest enlistment increase of 8%.
+After the film's release, a popular claim arose that the number of young men who joined the Navy wanting to be naval aviators went up by 500%; however, its accuracy has since been disputed, with modern analyses indicating a more modest total Navy enlistment increase of 8%.
+The film helped rehabilitate the military's image following the Vietnam War.

 The U.S. Department of Defense Office of Inspector General blamed sexist behavior depicted in Top Gun for making sexual assault more likely in the real-life military, contributing to the Tailhook scandal in 1991.

+In December 2024, Tom Cruise was awarded the Distinguished Public Service Award, which is the highest civilian honor given to private citizens by the US Navy for his "outstanding contributions" to the military through his appearances in military-related film.

 In popular culture

 The 1991 film Hot Shots! was a comedy spoof of Top Gun.

 Top Gun is one of many war and action films, especially those by Bruckheimer, parodied in the 2004 comedy Team America: World Police.

-Top Gun, along with A Few Good Men, is recognized for being an inspiration for the TV series JAG and the subsequent NCIS franchise in turn.
+Top Gun, along with A Few Good Men, is recognized for being an inspiration for the TV series Supercarrier, Pensacola: Wings of Gold, JAG and the subsequent NCIS franchise in turn.
 JAG and NCIS are also owned by Paramount.

 The DisneyToon Studios film Planes (2013) pays homage to Top Gun with Kilmer and Edwards appearing in the film as part of the voice cast.

-Two Chinese war films, 2011's Jian Shi Chu Ji ("Skyfighters") and 2017's Kong Tian Lie ("Sky Hunter"), were based on Top Gun.
-On January 23, 2011, China's state broadcaster China Central Television published a TV news story about the alleged efficiency of Chinese fighter pilots which incorporated footage from the Top Gun action sequences.
+Two Chinese war films, Sky Fighters (2011) and Sky Hunter (2017), were based on Top Gun.

+On January 23, 2011, China's state broadcaster China Central Television published a TV news story about the claimed efficiency of Chinese fighter pilots which incorporated footage from the Top Gun action sequences.
 Chinese internet users noticed the plagiarism, whereupon the broadcast was immediately withdrawn.
 The CCTV has declined comments on this incident.

+The film was parodied in the episode "Fat Gun", as part of the twenty-third season of the Seth MacFarlane animated sitcom Family Guy.